Agoric/documentation/main/ertp/guide/extent.md

 an arbitrary object that sensibly represents the rights at issue.

 Extents must be pass-by-copy and [Comparable](https://github.com/Agoric/ERTP/blob/a7601a0fa1e26f4b2849e3c29d2026ab07331cfc/util/sameStructure.js#L32-L37).
-Extents are unlabeled, meaning that they alone are not necessarily associated with a particular assay or mint.
+Extents are unlabeled, meaning that they alone are not necessarily associated with a particular issuer or mint.